-C. Rodent cages must be fitted with a filter top for transport and taped in place.
-When pet carriers are used, open air access holes of the pet carrier must covered with breathable material.
+C. The rodent cage is fitted with a filter top for transport or the open air access of the pet carrier is covered with breathable material.

-- Standard micro-isolator cages will have the water bottle flipped and then the top securely affixed with tape.
+- Standard micro-isolator cages will have the water bottle flipped and then the top securely affixed.

 - Some Individually Ventilated Caging (IVC) bottles are external to the tops thus they must be turned after the top is affixed.